guozhong-li/guozhong-li.github.io/_pages/about.md

 I was also a member of the [HKBU Database Group](https://www.comp.hkbu.edu.hk/~db/).

 # 🔍 Research
-My research focuses on **scalable temporal modeling** and **structure-aware representation learning** for time series and spatial-temporal (scientific) data, aiming to capture long-range and multimodal dependencies while supporting downstream tasks such as classification, forecasting, retrieval, and error-bounded compression with both efficiency and interpretability.
+My research focuses on **scalable spatial-temporal modeling** and **structure-aware representation learning** for time series and spatial-temporal (scientific) data, aiming to capture long-range and multimodal dependencies while supporting downstream tasks such as classification, forecasting, retrieval, and error-bounded compression with both efficiency and interpretability.
 I pursue this goal through advances in **attention-based architectures**, **symbolic and graph-based representations**, and **unified frameworks for large-scale temporal reasoning**.

 To realize this vision, my work contributes to the following four directions: